Southall Travel

 11 Puno

 This morning after breakfast, trave This morning after breakfast, travel through the dramatic scenery of the high altiplano to Puno – located on the shores of serene Lake Titicaca.
 At an altitude of 3800 m, Lake Titicaca is the world's highest navigable lake.
-Today includes a bit of a long drive, but it’s worth the first glimpse of immense Lake Titicaca, whose seemingly endless waters stretch into the horizon.
+Today includes a bit of a long drive in a local bus, but it’s worth the first glimpse of immense Lake Titicaca, whose seemingly endless waters stretch into the horizon.
 Puno is a melting pot of Indigenous Aymara and Quechuan culture and traditional Andean customs, and it wears its traditions on its sleeve.
 If you're lucky, your trip will coincide with one of the many cultural festivals here.
 Ask your leader where you can get the best grilled trout tonight – a true local specialty perfect for dinner.

 Accommodation :